2019 Novel Coronavirus (COVID-19)

 This website provides the latest information about Washington and Lee's actions to respond to the spread of COVID-19, including information about travel, safety and prevention, as well as frequently asked questions and resources for the W&L community.

-Updates will continue to be provided on this website and via email updates to students, faculty, staff and parents, which will be sent each Monday afternoon, and as needed for more time-sensitive information.
+Updates will continue to be provided on this website and via email updates to students, faculty, staff and parents, as needed.

 Worried that you might have COVID-19?
 The CDC offers a Coronavirus Self-Checker that will walk a sick person through a series of questions related to symptoms, exposures and risk factors for COVID-19 and advise on next steps for home isolation and medical care.